Tehnikus/Helium/README.md

 - Set titles and H1 according to filter, order and pagination
 - Add 'noindex' tag to pages that are partially repeat content of canonical page itself And so on.
 So every requirement is fulfilled here
 ### Create as much static pages with content as you can
-Every static page has it's own ranking tags filled,
+Here you'll have specially developed instrumet - SEO Filter, where you can create static pages by filtering parameters.
+Filter pages work exactly as category pages: it had same structure, same SEO tags, same markup with editable text and headers.
+Thus you can create multiple landing pages for different Google search requests and gain more visitors.
+Also filter and category pages have crosslinking: they refer to each other with convenient user-readable button-styled links, which both contributes to user experience and SEO.
+Filter pages are based on same architecture as category pages, so they deliver content as fast as category pages and have the same functionality.
 ### Preload, lazy load, preconnect
 There are several types of content that should be preloaded: scripts, styles, images that appear inside of first viewport.
-There is content that should be lazy loaded: images outside of viewport, unneccesary scripts, fonts
+There is content that should be lazy loaded: images outside of viewport, unneccesary scripts, fonts.
+I've covered every aspect of async preloading to make Helium Store fast and futureproof.
 ### Make your site FAST
 Also search bots have time quota for every domain, so if pages load exceedes 500 milliseconds, your website will be scanned 50-100 pages at the time.
-No such issue with Helium Store, because it loads all pages about 100 milliseconds.
+No such issue with Helium Store, because it loads every page for about 100 milliseconds.
 Also BestBuy reseach shows that faster loading pages increases conversion rate.
 In Helium store pages load almost instantly, which leads to better user experience.

 ## Images
 Helium Store uses WEBP and SVG formats by default.
 The dimensions are lined up in such way to avoid multiple sizes of same image and fit responsive design on various screens at the same time.